lkimdaryl/Restaurant_Management_System/README.md

 3. Set up the MySQL database:

    Make sure you have MySQL installed and running on your system.

-   - Go over to the credentials.env file, and update MYSQL_PASSWORD.
+   - In your IDE, create a new file and name it credentials.env
+   - In it, have the following:

+         MYSQL_HOST = 127.0.0.1
+         MYSQL_USER = root
+         MYSQL_PASSWORD = [Your Password]
+         MYSQL_DATABASE = ProductItems

    - Go over to the init_db.py file, and run it.
      - This will create the necessary tables for you.